We stand with Ukraine. To make an impact, please consider donating . Click here for more details.

 mkdir /home/redis && cd /home/redis

-Let's use the repository to create the docker-compose.yaml file at https://hub.docker.com/_/redis
+Let's use the repository to create the file docker-compose.yaml at the link https://hub.docker.com/_/redis

 version: '3.3'